rvasanda/smart-shopper/README.md

   - Make CrawlerBase more generic and include more common functionality
   - Ability to send emails based on whether the product price falls within the price range
   - Log errors to a file to track everything
-  - Need a crawler factory to instantiate crawler
+  - Consider splitting custom crawler configurations from tracked product configurations